François Mitterrand

 2016 Stupor Mundi: Livre 2, Les Hommes qui mangèrent la montagne Self (archive footage)

-2016 Mitterrand, the impossible legacy self
+2016 Mitterrand, the impossible legacy Self (archive footage)

 2015 Laissez-faire Self (archive footage)